Global Animal Health and Food Safety

 GAHFS seeks to identify workforce development gaps by engaging cross-sectoral partners from government and academia through policy development while building new frameworks and tools designed to improve outcomes.
 An essential element of all GAHFS’ programs is establishing evaluative criteria from the beginning so that outcomes are measurable and targeted impacts actualized.
 A strong and engaged partner network is crucial to support the policy continuum.

-Dr. Andres Perez, professor in the department of Veterinary Population Medicine and expert in the field of veterinary spatial epidemiology and modeling, was named the endowed chair in 2015.
+Dr. Andres Perez, DVM, PhD, director of the Center for Animal Health and Food Safety, was named the endowed chair in 2015.
 Over the past 10 years, he has led a number of educational activities on quantitative epidemiology worldwide, with a focus in capacity-building that sets the stage for international research partnerships.